 Anna Gratz Cockerille provides tips for organizing and developing teaching toolkits you can use across the school year.

 I met a fantastic educator, Susie Barcus, from Fort Worth, TX when I attended the August Writing Institute at TCRWP.
-We worked together in a small group where we shared some of our… Continue reading
+We worked together in a small group where we shared … Continue Reading Using Illustrations to Trigger Memories

 I’m a big advocate for writers to find a space that works best for them.
 I also think it’s important for students to learn to write anywhere.
-I’m productive as a writer because… Continue reading
+I’m productive as … Continue Reading Finding a Space to Write

 So often, we run into students who say, “I don’t know what to write about.”
 We work to help them develop topics.
 We make lists of writing ideas.
-We encourage them to explore… Continue reading
+We encourage … Continue Reading Topic Choice

-Maggie Beattie Roberts, my section leader for “Tap the Power of Technology and Media to Teach Higher Level Comprehension,” suggested using pop culture references as one way to engage students in minilessons.
-(Pop… Continue reading
+Maggie Beattie Roberts, my section leader for “Tap the Power of Technology and Media to Teach Higher Level Comprehension,” suggested using pop culture references as one way to engage students … Continue Reading Pop Culture References Make Minilesson Connections Come Alive

 I’ve been working on a few sample minilessons to give my grad students next month when I start teaching “Children’s Literature in Teaching Writing.”
-I’ve been making tweaks to the traditional minilesson structure… Continue reading
+I’ve been making tweaks to the … Continue Reading What do you think of this minilesson?

 Yesterday Lori Hickman and I launched a poetry unit of study in her kindergarten classroom.
-Since we wanted to see what they already knew about writing poetry, we decided to have them write… Continue reading
+Since we wanted to see what they already knew about writing poetry, we decided to … Continue Reading First Attempt at Poetry